Yooooomi/your_spotify/README.md

     depends_on:
       - mongo
     environment:
-      API_ENDPOINT: http://localhost:8080 # This MUST be included as a valid URL in the spotify dashboard (see below)
+      API_ENDPOINT: http://localhost:8080 # This MUST be included as a valid URL in the spotify dashboard on their site (see below)
       CLIENT_ENDPOINT: http://localhost:3000
       SPOTIFY_PUBLIC: __your_spotify_client_id__
       SPOTIFY_SECRET: __your_spotify_secret__